Code-Institute-Submissions/project-6/README.md

   - installed NGINX
   - created new folder in the project to hold the setting
   - added NGINX setting as per documentation and adjust it to the project
-  - added 10Mb max rule to **NGINX** config to allow users to upload large imgs
+  - added 10Mb max rule to **NGINX** config to allow users to upload large images
   - tested NGINX config
   - removed port 8000 from firewall and add new port 80 (*NGINX*)
 - restarted **Gunicorn** and **NGINX**